 For jazz guitarists, separating the pickup from the strings at a greater distance may help deliver a cleaner and more defined sound.
 But, if you crave more power for your rock or metal piece, you may try bringing them closer together by raising the pickup a notch.

 The height can be adjusted at each end of the pickup.
 Producing a slight angle can boost either the bass or the treble strings.

 Keep in mind that some manufacturers discourage players from adjusting these features.
 Gibson recommends that you maintain a distance of 1.6 mm between the PAFs and the strings in both the neck and bridge, as well as the treble and bass sides of each pickup.
 Nevertheless, this should not stop you from trying, provided that you understand the risks.

-In many cases, guitarists who are unaware of the possibility of adjusting the pickup’s height may be tempted to change their pickup or to send them to a repair shop.
-Many issues with a guitar’s sound may be fixed by simply adjusting the pickup’s height since, in most cases, it might have sunken towards the body (which happens from frequent accidental pushes while playing), and it’s not able to pick up enough vibration.
+In many cases, guitarists who are unaware of the possibility of adjusting the pickup's height may be tempted to change their pickup or send their guitar to a repair shop.
+Many issues with a guitar's sound may be fixed by simply adjusting the pickup's height since, in most cases, it might have sunken towards the body (which happens from frequent accidental pushes while playing), and it's not able to pick up enough vibration.